BradHutchings/Mmojo-Server-v2/instructions/llama-server/521-APE-Compatible.md

 </details>

 ---
-### Build Mmojo Server for x86_64
+### Build llama-server for x86_64
-This script uses cmake CMake to build Mmojo Server with `cosmocc` for x86_64.
+This script uses cmake CMake to build llama-server with `cosmocc` for x86_64.
 Note that we make a temporary change to `common/CMakeLists.txt` to statically link with OpenSSL libraries.
-- View the script: <a href="../scripts/520-Build-with-Cosmo.sh" target="_blank">520-Build-with-Cosmo.sh</a>.
+- View the script: <a href="../../scripts/520-Build-with-Cosmo.sh" target="_blank">520-Build-with-Cosmo.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>
     <br/>
 - Run the script.
 We run with `.` so variables can be defined and exported.
   ```
-  $MMOJO_SERVER_SCRIPTS/520-Build-with-Cosmo.sh X86_64 compatible
+  $MMOJO_SERVER_SCRIPTS/520-Build-with-Cosmo.sh X86_64 compatible llama-server
   ```

 <details>
   <summary><b>Optional: Test the x86_64 Build.</b></summary>

 If your build environment is x86_64, you can test this build.
 Requires previously downloaded model to the `$MODELS_DIR` directory.
-- View the script: <a href="../scripts/520-Test-Cosmo-Build.sh" target="_blank">520-Test-Cosmo-Build.sh</a>.
+- View the script: <a href="../../scripts/520-Test-Cosmo-Build.sh" target="_blank">520-Test-Cosmo-Build.sh</a>.
 - Run the script.
   ```
-  $MMOJO_SERVER_SCRIPTS/520-Test-Cosmo-Build.sh X86_64 compatible "$TEST_WITH_CHAT_UI"
+  $MMOJO_SERVER_SCRIPTS/520-Test-Cosmo-Build.sh X86_64 compatible "$TEST_WITH_CHAT_UI"  llama-server
   ```
 </details>